-Ralph Barsi and I pulled together the top books from a range of sales disciplines to give you the information you need to stay relevant, lead conversations, understand the trends — and of course, improve your game.
+I pulled together the top books from a range of sales disciplines to give you the information you need to stay relevant, lead conversations, understand the trends — and of course, improve your game.

 This list is not endorsed or sponsored in any way.

 - Have been recommended by sales professionals